Natalya Simonova: Reception

-Helena Bassil-Morosow notes that "like her predecessors, Tatyana Romanova and Anya Amasova, Natalya is strong, beautiful and resilient but still needs Bond to save her."
+Author Helena Bassil-Morosow states that "like her predecessors, Tatyana Romanova and Anya Amasova, Natalya is strong, beautiful and resilient but still needs Bond to save her."

 IGN ranked Natalya as the 7th best Bond girl, saying "she was exactly what the franchise needed to get back on top after a lengthy time away from the big screen".
-Allwomenstalk rank her as the 2nd sexiest Bond girl.

-When addressing the video game version of Natalya, Cracked.com rated her 10th on their The 15 Most Annoying Video Game Characters (From Otherwise Great Games) stating: "If James Bond is licensed to kill, Natalya must be licensed to die.
-She, like the aforementioned Ashley Graham, was born with a rare genetic disorder that disables her instinct for self-preservation."
+In 2008, Cracked.com rated the version of Natalya in the 1997 video game as 10th on their list of The 15 Most Annoying Video Game Characters (From Otherwise Great Games).
+The review noted the artificial intelligence given to the character lacked any "instinct for self-preservation", and would often die for reasons such as running in front of the playing character while they were shooting.